giznaj/Randomiiiiiiizer/README.md

 1. copy files to a local folder
 2. download the JS libraries from the references above
   1. if you don't want to download the JS libraries, just modify the JS 'script' references in the HTML to point to them externally
-3. open the index.html file in the browser of your choice.
+3. open the index.html file in the browser of your choice
 4. HAVE FUN!!!

 ### Single Draw